algbio/RobustFlowDecomposition/README.md

 It is composed of four different models to address MFD under uncertainty.

-- Bounded - Error:

-- Inexact:
+- Bounded - Error: given an imperfect flow network, find the minimum set of paths which allows imperfect flow values in each edge bounded by a budget $B$.
+It is the implementation of the model implemented in .

+- Inexact: given an imperfect flow network, find the minimum set of paths considering that for each edge the flow level is limited within a fixed range;

-- Least - Squares:
+- Least - Squares:  find the minimum flow decomposition based on minimizing the sum of flow errors in each edge;

-- Path - Error:
+- Path - Error: given an imperfect flow network, find a minimum flow decomposition that minimizes the error allowed in each path;

 The following Figure highlights the different between methods:

 <img src="https://github.com/algbio/MFD-ILP/raw/main/fd_cycles.png" width="900" height="550">

-It also contains an evaluation module that ...
+It also contains an evaluation module that calculates and compares their outputs with the  of in three metric:

+- The superposition of the weighted paths matches the superposition of the ground truth paths (i.e., the original perfect flow);
+- The output paths (as sequences of edges) are exactly the same as the ground truth paths;
+- The output paths (as sequences of edges) are the same as the ground truth paths, and each path has the same weight as the corresponding ground truth path.

 # Run